hwdsl2/docker-ipsec-vpn-server/README.md

 Status: Image is up to date for hwdsl2/ipsec-vpn-server:latest
 ```

 Otherwise, it will download the latest version.
-To update your Docker container, first write down all your VPN login details (refer to "Retrieve VPN login details" above).
+To update your Docker container, first write down all your [VPN login details](https://github.com/hwdsl2/docker-ipsec-vpn-server#retrieve-vpn-login-details).
 Then remove the Docker container with `docker rm -f ipsec-vpn-server`.
-Finally, re-create it using instructions from the "How to use this image" section.
+Finally, re-create it using instructions from [this section](https://github.com/hwdsl2/docker-ipsec-vpn-server#how-to-use-this-image).

 ## Advanced usage